 Information for Higher Education Institutions

 In order to support an even implementation of the Bologna Process among EHEA-countries and policy fields, the project „bologna hub peer support“ matches Bologna experts with Higher Education Institutions (HEI).
-27 experts from all across the EHEA will conduct peer counselling missions at different HEIs in the upcoming two years.
+27 experts from all across the EHEA will conduct peer counselling missions at different HEIs until August 2022.
 These experts have been identified through a Europe-wide call for expression of interest and were selected based on their relevant expertise in Bologna-related topics.
 A broad range of issues will be covered by experts with different profiles to adequately address the specific needs of each higher education institution.

 The Counselling Mission – General Information

-During the demand driven and tailor-made peer-counselling visits (digital or on-site), 1-2 experts will consult you on practical reform matters as well as assist and support you in solving identified problems through methods of peer learning.
+During the demand driven and tailor-made peer-counselling visits (digital or on-site), 1-2 experts will consult the HEIs on practical reform matters as well as assist and support them in solving identified problems through methods of peer learning.

 Issues which might be addressed in the course of the peer support are: